line/centraldogma/site/src/sphinx/setup-configuration.rst

             }

       - the declared schemas are exposed via ``GET /api/v1/metadataProperties`` so that clients such as the web UI can render input forms for the declared properties.
+The web UI uses the standard ``title`` and ``description`` keywords of each property as the form label and its help text.

 .. _replication: